 AMCAS® Application Tips

-The AMCAS Instruction Manual is the best source of detailed information on the AMCAS application and application process.
-If you have questions while working on your application, click the Help button in the upper right corner to bring up the section of the Instruction Manual that corresponds to the section you are working on.
+The AMCAS Applicant Guide is the best source of detailed information on the AMCAS application and application process.
+If you have questions while working on your application, click the Help button in the upper right corner to bring up the section of the Applicant Guide that corresponds to the section you are working on.

 Most medical school deadlines occur in the fall, but many applicants choose to submit their AMCAS applications in June, July, and August.
 Before you rush to submit your application in June, make sure you consider the availability of your MCAT scores and whether you want to take the test again, and if your spring and/or summer grades will be on your official transcripts.
 Give yourself enough time to craft an error-free and complete application.